MA in Country House Studies by research: Hampton Court to ‘Downton Abbey’

 Judiyaba: ‘A fantastic programme!
 The class is not too big and the guest speakers are so knowledgeable that conversation is lively and informative.
 It is a great opportunity to enjoy both the thrills and the occasional frustrations of research and writing.
 I would happily do it all again.’

 The minimum entry level required for this course is as follows:

-a first or second-class honours degree from a recognised university or,
+a first or upper second-class honours degree from a recognised university or,

-a recognised professional qualification with relevant work experience
+a recognised professional qualification with relevant work experience.

 Age is no barrier to learning and we welcome all applications from suitably qualified students.
 Due to their flexibility, our London-based MAs by research attract a wide variety of applicants from a range of backgrounds, including people in full-time employment and retirees.
 Our current students range in age from 21 to 75.

 Candidates apply online, sending in their supporting documents, and will be assessed on this basis by the Programme Director.
-The Programme Director or Admissions Assistant will be happy to answer any enquiries.
+The Programme Director or Admissions Assistant will be happy to answer any enquiries, email email@example.com.

-Terms and conditions for prospective students
+Student Contract for prospective students

-When you are offered a place at the University you will be notified of the terms and conditions between the University and students on our courses of study.
-When you accept an offer of a place on the course at the University a legal contract is formed between you and the University on the basis of the terms and conditions outlined in your offer letter.
-Your offer letter and the terms and conditions contain important information which you should read carefully before accepting any offer.
-Read the admissions terms and conditions > >
+When you are offered a place at the University you will be notified of the student contract between the University and students on our courses of study.
+When you accept an offer of a place on the course at the University a legal contract is formed between you and the University on the basis of the student contract in your offer letter.
+Your offer letter and the student contract contain important information which you should read carefully before accepting an offer.
+Read the Student Contract.

 The MA does not offer systematic instruction in the facts; instead, the emphasis is on independent thought and research.